caian-org/github-release.sh/docs/README.md

 The tool lists all the tags for the project and compare the changes from the last tag to the current one -- If no last tag is detected, it will use the master branch as the last reference.
-It then formats the log to an HTML changelog and posts to the GitHub/GitLab API.
-The username, repository name, connection protocol (HTTPS or SSH) and provider (GitHub or Gitlab) detection is based upon the remote URL of the repository.
+It then formats the log to an HTML changelog and posts to the GitHub API.
+The username, repository name, connection protocol (HTTPS or SSH) and provider (GitHub or others) detection is based upon the remote URL of the repository.

 Via CLI, one or more artifacts can be attached to the release.
 A release message can also be defined (optionally).
-The API authentication to either GitHub or GitLab is made by tokens.
+The API authentication to either GitHub is made by tokens.
 The token should be generated for you account and exposed inside the pipeline via the `RELEASEPY_AUTH_TOKEN` environment variable.

 ## Requirements